swarmnyc/swarm-sercret/README.md

 Enjoy!!!!!

 *** NOTES -- this was put together for funsies, there are bugs, namely mobile CSS issues I didn't feel like fixing, if anyone would like to take care of those it'd be butter.

-Also, the code isn't exactly wopnderful, but hey.
+Also, the code isn't spectacular, but hey.
 It works.